 Aside from taxi-hailing and food delivery apps, real-time geolocation tracking can be important for, say, a family tracking app.
 One such example is Life 360, which tracks and shares real-time locations with family and friends.

 Logistics products can also benefit from real-time geolocation tracking.
-For instance, an app called Hawk-Eye Trucking Log Book tracks GPS locations and automatically handles routine paperwork like bills of lading and invoices.
+For instance, GPS mobile solutions like an app called Hawk-Eye Trucking Log Book, track GPS locations and automatically handle routine paperwork like bills of lading and invoices.
 Moreover, it provides business owners and auditors with access to location data and paperwork.

 [Driving log in an app called Hawk-Eye Trucking Log Book]